mwillson/Projections/README.md

+###Planned Features

+Artist Accounts - special user accounts which have the ability to send requests for projections.

+"Star" System - users will be able to "star (*)" users or individual projections.
+Basically like a watchlist of what's interesting.
+Useful for users to keep tabs on what they want to see happen, as well as for interesting home page content for the site.

+"Request system" - this is how artists will interact with users.
+An artist will be able to request a projection that they like and want to use.
+A message will be sent to the user who created the projection, and license terms will be sent to the artist along with contact info for the user.

 ###PROJECTIONS - AN IDEA COMPANY

 The purpose of this readme is to help anyone who uses the site (PROJECTIONS) to use